ofirgall/dotfiles/README.md

 ---

 ## TODO
+* rsync git dirty files/rsync on write in nvim
+* nvim - alt+q delete buffer too?
+* nvim - add gxd and more
+* nvim - visual telescope escape () "" and ''?
+* tmux - if getting into copy mode in nested session suspend automaticly
+* nvim - gvd (max 2 splits, if split exist override it)
 * nvim - solve conflict doesn't show what added and what was exist
 * nvim - fast boot time for single files (don't load few plugins)
 * nvim + zshrc - set $VIEWER to faster nvim config and $EDITOR to heavier one